 How Much Compensation Can I Claim For A Birth Injury?

-By Olivia Fitzpatrick.
-Last Updated 19th July 2021.
-Welcome to our guide on birth injury claims.
+By Stephen Adams.
+Last Updated 14th October 2021.
+Welcome to our guide on birth injury claims and birth injury compensation.

 The birth of a child is a very emotional time for the parents.
 Apart from the physical stress and anxiety of childbirth, the expectant mother can require constant monitoring and special care.
 During the hospital stay, doctors or other staff members may fail in their duty to provide the highest standard of care.
 In the worst cases, this can result in injury and maternity negligence claims.

 Unfortunately, even the slightest medical negligence can cause birth injuries to both the mother and child.
 Such tragic incidents usually lead to legal proceedings against the hospital, the doctor, and the medical staff.